AVS-Orchestration/avs-toolkit/README.md

 **Algorithmically Legible Instructions**: Precise enough for an AI-Agent to execute with zero "context blindness," yet semantically clear enough for Human-Agents to oversee and audit [cite: 2.2.2].

-**Context-Manifest**: A mandatory component that shifts the burden of information retrieval from "runtime execution" to "design-time definition," effectively eliminating the "Information Hunt" [cite: 2.2.3].
+**Context-Manifest**: A mandatory component that shifts the burden of information retrieval from "runtime execution" to "design-time definition."
+It supports local files and **Live Web Research** via the `search_query` field [cite: 2.2.3].

 ## 🧠 The Strategic Shift